awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 `TargetType`  <a name="cfn-elasticloadbalancingv2-targetgroup-targettype"></a>
 The type of targets that you must specify when registering targets with this target group\.
 For valid and default values, see the `TargetType` parameter for the [CreateTargetGroup](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_CreateTargetGroup.html) action in the *Elastic Load Balancing API Reference version 2015\-12\-01*\.
+In order to register a lambda function as a target, you must first create a AWS::Lambda::Permission resource that grants the Elastic Load Balancing service principal permission to invoke the lambda function\.
+It is recommended that you specify a target group ARN in the permission to narrow down the scope of the permission to invoke a lambda function from a specified target group only\.
+To specify this dependency in your template, add a `DependsOn` attribute to your `AWS::ElasticLoadBalancingV2::TargetGroup` resource\.
+For more information, see [DependsOn Attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html)\.
  *Required*: No
  *Type*: String
  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)